buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSectionedSpine.md

 # IfcSectionedSpine

 An _IfcSectionedSpine_ is a representation of the shape of a three dimensional object composed by a number of planar cross sections, and a spine curve.
 The shape is defined between the first element of cross sections and the last element of the cross sections.
-A sectioned spine may be used to represent a surface or a solid but the interpolation of the shape between the cross sections is not defined.
+A sectioned spine may be used to represent a surface or a solid but the interpolation of the shape between the cross sections is not defined.<!-- end of definition -->

 All cross sections have to define areas by a closed profile to allow for the representation of a solid.
 All cross sections have to define curves by an open or closed profile to allow for the representation of a surface.
 The cross sections are defined by subtypes of _IfcProfileDef_, where the consecutive profiles may be derived by a transformation of the start profile or the previous consecutive profile.